 Dominating the region is Manchester, arguably one of England's most exciting cities and the unofficial capital of the north.
 Just across the Pennines is Liverpool, fiercely proud of its own heritage, football and music!

-Being the home of the industrial revolution, housing the Roman City of Chester and boasting a rich sporting pedigree, this region is steeped in history and intrigue – the only question is where to visit first.
+Being the home of the industrial revolution, housing the Roman City of Chester and boasting a rich sporting pedigree, the North West England region is steeped in history and intrigue – the only question is where to visit first.

 Scotland's major cities are some of the greatest on the British Isles - Scotland's capital Edinburgh offers an abundance of culture, architecture and beauty.
 Glasgow, former industrial heartland of the country, has transformed itself into a centre of excellence for the arts with some of the best galleries and facilities for visitors to enjoy.
 So much to see and do - and still so close to the beauty of Loch Lomond.

 Perched on a rocky fringe in Western Europe, welcome to undiscovered North Wales – one of the most beautiful and interesting places in Britain.